Economics For Everyone - India's Foreign Trade Policy (FTP/EXIM)

 Export obligation period for export items related to defence, military store, aerospace and nuclear energy to be 24 months instead of 18 months

-- Calicut Airport, Kerala and Arakonam ICDs(Inland Container Depots), Tamil Nadu notified as registered ports for import and export.
+Calicut Airport, Kerala and Arakkonam ICDs(Inland Container Depots), Tamil Nadu notified as registered ports for import and export.

-- Vishakhapatnam and Bhimavarm added as Towns of Export Excellence.
+Visakhapatnam and Bhimavarm were added as Towns of Export Excellence.

 Now let us understand how this achieves the desired objectives of the nation.